International academic benchmarking · Ages 6–17

 Yes.
 Data is stored securely via Supabase with row-level security — only you can see your child's results.
 We do not sell or share data with third parties.

-Discover where your child stands — globally
+Discover where your child

-Free to use.
-No subscription.
 Full international context in under 2 hours.

 Start free assessment →